Fun and Games

 the recipe just for you!

-There is another manfacturer who makes a similar mold called
+There is another manufacturer who makes a similar mold called the Jiggle Wiggle

 This recipe can be used for the Qwiggle brand jello mold, and similar sized

 hand molds from other manufacturers.